pengyu-zhang/Beyond-Images/README.md

 # Beyond-Images
-Is a Thousand Words Worth One Picture?
+Are a Thousand Words Better Than a Single Picture?

 Beyond Images - A Framework for Multi-Modal Knowledge Graph Dataset Enrichment